wp-plugins/ad-injection/readme.txt

 Adverts can be restricted to posts that are more than a defined numbers of days old.
 This prevents your regular visitors from having to see your ads.

-= Category, tag and post type filters =
+= Category, tag, author, post ID, and post type filters =

-You can configure the adverts to only appear on specific categories, tags, or post types, or block the adverts from specific categories, tags or post types.
+You can configure the adverts to only appear on specific categories, tags, authors, post IDs, or post types (or exclude them using these conditions).

+= Template ads =

+Ads can be included anywhere in your theme template with some simple tags.
+You can load the top/random/bottom/footer ads, or you can load an ad from a text file on disk.
+Template ads inherit the same dynamic and global restrictions as for ads configured via the UI.

 = Block ads from IP addresses =